wirbel-at-vdr-portal/Python-Scratchpad/CodingRules.md

 * **Indent is 4 (four) spaces.**
 > [!NOTE]
-> Tab is accepted, and also other number of spaces.
+> Tabs are accepted, and also other number of spaces.
 > I don't use Tabs because every editor displays them different.

 * **Code Blocks** (if/else, loops, functions, ..) are formed by **indent**, instead of curly braces.